3 Honolulu police officers face charges in fatal shooting - WTMJ

 “They’re not murderers, and they are heroes because what they did was they stopped these criminals who were on an active crime spree,” he said.

-Wolff said he was troubled that the officers were being made into “the bad guys.”
+Wolff said he was troubled that the officers were being made into “the bad guys” and rejected the notion that they are racist.

 “We know, because we live in these communities, how much of an asset they are to us.
 We know what they do.
 They protect us.
 They serve us daily,” he said.